MaksymSkorupskyi/indengsvc/README.md

 - `DB_CONN` - Connection URI to the database
 - `LEGACY_ENDPOINT_EMPLOYEES` - Legacy API endpoint
 - `HTTP_AUTHORIZATION` - HTTP Basic Auth
+##### Note: For demo it's ok to use Enviroment variables , but for production we should use the secrets.

 ### Database environment variables setup
 ```bash